-D35/Q35 D34/Q34 D33/Q33 D32/Q32 D31/Q31 D23/Q23 D15/Q15 D7/Q7 D0/00 EOP SOP MOD 1 MOD 2 BYTE D BYTE C BYTE B BYTE A the queue, regardless of \overline{REN} .
-For example, if a TSOP has been written and some number of words later a TEOP is written a full packet of data is deemed to be available, and the \overline{PR} flag and \overline{OV} will go active LOW.
-Consequently if reads begin from a queue that has only one complete packet and the RSOP is detected on the output port as data is being read out, \overline{PR} will go inactive HIGH. \overline{OV} will remain LOW indicating there is still valid data being read out of that queue until the REOP is read.
+D35/Q35 D34/Q34 D33/Q33 D32/Q32 D31/Q31 D23/Q23 D15/Q15 D7/Q7 EOP SOP MOD 1 MOD 2 BYTE D BYTE C BYTE B BYTE A read port.
+The multi-queue internal logic increments and decrements a packet counter, which is provided for each queue.
+The functionality of the packet ready logic provides status as to whether at least one full packet of data is available within the selected queue.
+A partial packet in a queue is regarded as a packet not ready and PR (active LOW) will be HIGH.
+In Packet mode, no words can be read from a queue until at least one complete packet has been written into the queue, regardless of $\overline{REN}$ .
+For example, if a TSOP has been written and some number of words later a TEOP is written a full packet of data is deemed to be available, and the PR flag and OV will go active LOW.
+Consequently if reads begin from a gueue that has only one complete packet and the RSOP is detected on the output port as data is being read out, PR will go inactive HIGH.
+OV will remain LOW indicating there is still valid data being read out of that queue until the REOP is read.
 The user may proceed with the reading operation until the current packet has been read out and no further complete packets are available.
-If during that time another complete packet has been written into the queue and the \overline{PR} flag will again gone active, then reads from the new packet may follow after the current packet has been completely read out.
+If during that time another complete packet has been written into the queue and the PR flag will again gone active, then reads from the new packet may follow after the current packet has been completely read out.